 Direct PLUS loans have a fixed interest rate of 6.41% for loans first disbursed after July 1, 2013 to June 30, 2014.

-What is a loan fee?
-It’s what the borrower pays the lender to help cover the cost of processing the loan.
-It’s typically calculated as a percentage of the amount they are borrowing.
+The borrower pays the lender to help cover the cost of processing the loan.
+It’s calculated as a percentage of the amount borrowed.

 The fee for a Direct PLUS Loan is 4.204% after 7/1/2013.

-To request a deferment, your parent will need to contact the servicer of their PLUS Loan.
-This contact information is available on www.nslds.ed.gov or by calling 1.800.433.3243.
+To request a deferment, your parent will need to contact the servicer of the PLUS Loan.
+Servicer contact information is available at the National Student Loan Data Service website: www.nslds.ed.gov (by phone: 800.433.3243).
 Your parent will need their Federal Student Aid PIN to log in to the NSLDS website.

 Learn more about repayment options.